cissagatto/HPML-J/README.md

 # HPML-J

 This code is a part of my doctoral research at PPG-CC/DC/UFSCar.
 HPML-J is the name of the first experiment carried out: Hybrid Partitions for Multi-Label Classification with index Jaccard.
-Other two versions will be available soon: HPML-KN and HPML-KT (K = kohonen, N = normal, T = transpose).

 ## Paper
 Exploring Label Correlations for Partitioning the Label Space in Multi-label Classification